CastielWong/Laboratory/DataEngineering/Iceberg/README.md

 | make run   | access into the primary container        |
 | make end   | stop all relative container(s)           |
 | make clean | clean up container(s), volume(s) created |

+## Concept
+Note that there are 2 aspects here: Metadata and Data.

+The Metadata not only specify where the data is stored, but also point where itself is stored and managed.

 ## Usage